MHaris2002/Cars_license_Plate_Recognition_using_YOLOv8/README.md

 ```bash
 pip install -r requirements.txt
 ```
-* Run main.py with the sample video file to generate new_test_alphabets,csv.
+* Run main.py with the sample video file to generate new_test_alphabets.csv.
 Make few changes in functions.py and main.py as mentioned in code and re-run this command to generate new_test_numeric.csv.
 ``` python
 python main.py
 ```
-* Run Merge.py to merge both csv
+* Set the paths of both csv files and run Merge.py to merge both csv
 ``` python
 python Merge.py
 ```